olcf/olcf-user-docs/software/UMS/index.rst

 Writing UMS Modulefiles
 -----------------------

-The following directories will be created and made available for you to install software and modulefiles:
+A project directory and modulefile will be created and made available.
+The project directory will be the workspace for your team to build and install the software you wish to provide to the other OLCF users.
+The created modulefile will add your project's provided modules to the modulepath.
+Note that by default, the project modulefile will add a default path, `/sw/{{HOST}}/ums/abc123/modules`, to the MODULEPATH.
+If you wish to locate your project's modules in another directory, you will need to modify the provided modulefile.

+The following will be created and put under the ownership of your UMS project and your project's PI:

 .. code::